luluhoc/medusa-plugin-abandoned-cart/README.md

 - Send emails to customers who have abandoned their carts manualy.
 - Get a list of abandoned carts in Admin.
 - Send emails with other provider (new)
-- Send emails with scheduled task (new)
+- Send emails with scheduled task (new) cron job runs every 5 minutes.

 ---